jrreap/kramdrquest/README.md

 - Straight up amazing game :)

-Archived and upgraded to work with the latest Expo SDK (37) in April 2020 Upgraded to the latest Expo SDK (40) in January 2021
+Archived and upgraded to work with the latest Expo SDK (37) in April 2020 Upgraded to the latest Expo SDK (40) and project resumed in January 2021